The Kitty Genovese Murder And Its Controversial Legacy

 Photo: New York Police Department [Public domain], via Wikimedia Commons

 New York City was the place to be in late winter of 1964.
-The World’s Fair was about to open and this new band from Liverpool England had appeared on the Ed Sullivan show February 9th making our city the birthplace of Beatlemania.
-All five boroughs were coming alive with renewed hope and fun, leaving the dark months of depression following the Kennedy Assassination just a bit behind.
-I was looking forward to my seventh birthday coming up in April, sharing a railroad style apartment on 149th Street in the Bronx with two sisters, parents and a set of quibbling grandmothers.
-The neighborhood was getting worse, and the view out the window was of locked down burglar gates.
-However, I felt secure, as most young kids do, that my family would always be there.
+The World’s Fair was about to open, and this new band from Liverpool, England, had appeared on The Ed Sullivan Show on February 9, making our city the birthplace of Beatlemania.
+All five boroughs were coming alive with renewed hope and fun, leaving the dark months of depression following the Kennedy assassination just a bit behind.
+I was looking forward to my seventh birthday coming up in April, sharing a railroad-style apartment on 149th Street in the Bronx with two sisters, parents, and a set of quibbling grandmothers.
+The neighborhood was getting worse, and the view out the window was of locked-down burglar gates.
+However, I felt, as most young kids do, secure that my family would always be there.

-It wasn’t until the late 70s while working in Manhattan that I thought again about Kitty.
+It wasn’t until the late 1970s, while working in Manhattan, that I thought again about Kitty.
 Making my way down toward Grand Central Station to catch the 11:15 train after a waitress shift at the Lexington Hotel, there were usually plenty of people still parading up and down the street, hustling from here to there.
-One thought however, pinged my nerves.
-If someone were to just go crazy and start stabbing me, would anyone, any of these people, respond to my screams?.
+One thought, however, pinged my nerves.
+If someone were to just go crazy and start stabbing me, would anyone, any of these people, respond to my screams?
 Would they avert their tired eyes while I bled out like Kitty Genovese?
 What would I do if I saw someone being attacked?
 Would I risk my safety to intervene?
 Decades ago, strangers were, as a rule, reluctant to get involved in disputes, as couples fought violently or even as kids were smacked upside the head anywhere and everywhere if they didn’t behave.
-We were as a nation desensitized to violence.
-Keep your head down, tuck in your purse and keep moving was my mantra.
+We were, as a nation, desensitized to violence.
+Keep your head down, tuck in your purse, and keep moving was my mantra.

 One of the most poignant and perhaps reassuring takeaways of Bill’s painstaking research is that some people did respond.
-The attack happened in motion, with the murderer leaving the scene and then returning to finish the job as Kitty stumbled from the LIRR parking toward her apartment.
-Some people, hearing snatches of the attack yelled out the window, some did nothing, many weren’t sure what was happening.
-Among the residents of the neighborhood were immigrants and concentration camp survivors who feared to notify authorities.
+The attack happened in motion, with the murderer leaving the scene and then returning to finish the job as Kitty stumbled from the LIRR parking lot toward her apartment.
+Some people, hearing snatches of the attack, yelled out the window.
+Some did nothing.
+Many weren’t sure what was happening.
+Among the residents of the neighborhood were immigrants and concentration camp survivors who feared notifying authorities.
 The police meant trouble to many.

-Despite the mysteries that still remain, Bill Genovese found most importantly a treasure among the ruins in that his big sister did not die alone.
-A neighbor, Mrs. Sophia Farrar had literally pushed into a blood-covered doorway to hold Kitty in her arms as she took her last breath.
-Revisiting her life, including a reenactment of the fateful night, created a portrait of a fun loving woman who was loved by so many.
-And that iconic photo, well, it was later disclosed that was a mugshot of Kitty during an arrest for bookmaking in 1961.
-Kitty was a real young woman with joys and passions and frailties–she’s was and still is much more than a symbol of tragedy or a case history for social scientists.
+Despite the mysteries that still remain, Bill Genovese found, most importantly, a treasure among the ruins: his big sister did not die alone.
+A neighbor, Mrs. Sophia Farrar, had literally pushed into a blood-covered doorway to hold Kitty in her arms as she took her last breath.
+Revisiting her life, including a reenactment of the fateful night, created a portrait of a fun-loving woman who was loved by so many.
+And that iconic photo?
+Well, it was later revealed to be a mugshot of Kitty from an arrest for bookmaking in 1961.
+Kitty was a real young woman with joys, passions, and frailties.
+She was, and still is, much more than a symbol of tragedy or a case history for social scientists.

-Some will argue that the New York Times rushed to judgement in order to get a headline.
-However, the counter argument is that the story fueled a movement to inspire people to not just stand by like innocent bystanders when they can do something to help someone who is being attacked.
+Some will argue that the New York Times rushed to judgment in order to get a headline.
+However, the counterargument is that the story fueled a movement to inspire people not to stand by as innocent bystanders when they can help someone being attacked.
 Questioning the motive of the New York Times story can only be answered by those responsible for publishing it.
 In the end, the tragedy of Kitty Genovese has probably haunted anyone who has ever stood by or walked away from someone in desperate need of help.
-The loss of a life so young and innocent though, is the most tragic part.
+The loss of a life so young and innocent, though, is the most tragic part.

 One Response